grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 TRANSIENT_FAILURE state, then pick_first will go back into CONNECTING state.
 It will start the happy eyeballs pass across all subchannels, as described in [A61].

+### Interaction with xDS Circuit Breaking

+gRPC currently supports xDS circuit breaking as described in [A32].
+Specifically, we support configuring the max number of RPCs in flight to each cluster.
+This is done by having the xds_cluster_impl LB policy increment an atomic counter that tracks the number of RPCs currently in flight to the cluster, which is later decremented when the RPC ends.

+Some gRPC implementations don't actually increment the counter until after a connection is chosen for the RPC, so that they won't erroneously increment the counter when the picker returns a subchannel for which no connection is available (the race condition described above).
+However, now that there could be a longer delay between when the picker returns and when a connection is chosen for the RPC, implementations will need to increment the counter in the picker.
+It will then be necessary to decrement the counter when the RPC finishes, regardless of whether it was actually sent out or whether the subchannel failed it.

 ### Metrics